abTEM/abTEM/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-abiniTEM: ab initio Transmission Electron Microscopy
+abTEM: ab initio Transmission Electron Microscopy
 ====================================================

-abiniTEM provides a Python API for running simulations of Transmission Electron Microscopy images.
+abTEM provides a Python API for running simulations of Transmission Electron Microscopy images.
+It is written entirely in Python, which enables easy integration with first-principles codes and analysis tools accessible from Python, and allows for a simple and intuitive user interface.
+The computationally demanding parts are implemented using jit-compiled Numba code and high-performance libraries, maintaining speed while ensuring portability.

+abTEM works with the Atomic Simulation Environment and the density functional theory code GPAW to provide an seamless environment for simulating images from first principles.

 >>> from ase import read
 >>> from abiniTEM.waves import PlaneWaves